 Epilogue

 It would've been truly contradictory if Disney abandoned this trope forever.
 Since it's something that identifies them.
-We could at least be glad that the Revival era still had Disney's other stock roles, as the comical sidekicks and such.
-When it comes to a new era of villains (I'll pardon this intended pun), we'll have to Wish Upon a Star to see if they will appear again ;)
+And while this entry was written at the end of the Revival era, which was another Golden timeline for Disney, we could at least be glad that the Revival era still had Disney's other stock roles, as the comical sidekicks, traditional musical numbers and such.
+When it comes to a new era of villains (I'll pardon this intended pun), we'll have to Wish Upon a Star to see if they will appear again.

 References: